robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 B-trees break down the database into fixed-size blocks or pages, traditionally 4 KB in size, and read or write one page at a time.
 This design corresponds more closely to the underlying hardware.

+Each page can be identified using an address or location, which allows one page to refer to another—similar to a pointer, but on disk instead of in memory.
+We can use these page references to construct a tree of pages.